Have a Question?

 We are still admitting clients while implementing safety precautions in response to COVID-19.
 Contact us today to learn more.

 Alcohol is one of the most used (and misused) substances, and can lead to a number of negative consequences.
 At Hammocks on the Edisto, our women’s rehab program is uniquely designed to help women address and treat the disease of Alcohol addiction, and learn skills that will enable them to pursue a lifestyle of health and recovery.
-To learn more about our services, please contact Hammocks on the Edisto today at 833.793.0191.
+To learn more about our substance abuse treatment programs, please contact Hammocks on the Edisto today at 833.793.0191.

 A trauma-informed alcohol addiction treatment program recognizes the interrelation between trauma and substance use and assists residents in realizing the linkage between recovery and resilience.
 Our program promotes safety, healing, and empowerment, allowing women a collaborative and supportive environment to explore new and healthy ways to cope.